PacktPublishing/Federated-Learning-with-Python/README.md

 * Applied Machine Learning Explainability Techniques [[Packt]](https://www.packtpub.com/product/applied-machine-learning-explainability-techniques/9781803246154) [[Amazon]](https://www.amazon.com/dp/B0B2PTF5PC)

-## Get to Know the Author
+## Get to Know the Authors

 **Kiyoshi Nakayama**
-, PhD, is the founder and CEO of TieSet Inc., which leads the development and dissemination of one of the most advanced distributed and federated learning platforms in the world.
+PhD, is the founder and CEO of TieSet Inc., which leads the development and dissemination of one of the most advanced distributed and federated learning platforms in the world.
 Before founding TieSet, he was a research scientist at NEC Laboratories America, renowned for having the world’s top-notch machine learning research group of researchers.
 He was also a postdoctoral